crisluengo/doxpp/doxpp/templates/README.md

 - Renamed details-var.html -> details-variable.html and entry-var.html -> entry-variable.html
 - ... and of course some changes to the templates themselves.

-TODO:
-- In class documentation, we want to document private stuff just as well as public and protected stuff.
-    - base_classes
-    - derived_classes
-    - typeless_funcs (public, protected and private)
-    - groups (move these here, instead of at the bottom)
-    - public_types
-    - public_funcs
-    - public_vars
-    - public_static_funcs
-    - public_static_vars
-    - protected_types
-    - protected_funcs
-    - protected_vars
-    - protected_static_funcs
-    - protected_static_vars
-    - private_types (to add)
-    - private_funcs
-    - private_vars (to add)
-    - private_static_funcs (to add)
-    - private_static_vars (to add)
-    - friend_funcs (should we remove this?)
-    - related
-    -- I think friend functions and classes should automatically be labeled "related", unless they have an explicit `\relates` command.

-Note:
-sections contains the section headers, used only to generate the table of contents for classes/structs, files, namespaces and modules.

 ---

 # Templates